Two black men arrested in Starbucks to meet with CEO

 He also said he will order store managers to undergo training for how to spot "unconscious bias."
 Previously, Johnson appeared in a video apologizing to the two men and promising changes at the company.

+The two black men, whose identities have not been released, were arrested Thursday after a Starbucks manager called 911 because they were sitting inside the store, had not bought anything and refused to leave, according to police.

+The store manager who called police "is no longer at that store," a Starbucks spokesman told NBC News Monday afternoon, but did not add further detail.

-Meanwhile, about two dozen protesters gathered outside the coffee shop in the pouring rain, starting before 7 a.m. on Monday morning, while inside it looked like business as usual, according to the Associated Press.
-Most people drinking coffee at the tables, however, were regional leaders for the company's corporate side, the AP reported.
+Meanwhile, about two dozen protesters gathered outside the coffee shop in the pouring rain, starting before 7 a.m. on Monday, while inside it looked like business as usual, according to The Associated Press.
+Most people drinking coffee at the tables, however, were regional leaders from the company's corporate side, the AP reported.

-Just before 7:30 a.m., the protesters moved inside and stood in front of the counter, some holding banners reading "End Stop and Frisk," chanting slogans like, "A whole lot of racism, a whole lot of crap, Starbucks coffee is anti-black," according to the AP.
+Just before 7:30 a.m., the protesters moved inside and stood in front of the counter, some holding banners reading "End Stop and Frisk" and chanting slogans like, "A whole lot of racism, a whole lot of crap, Starbucks coffee is anti-black."

+Protester Shani Robin told NBC News that the demonstrators want the manager who called police and the arresting officers fired.

+“If you can’t even go into a Starbucks to wait for a friend to come, you’re not safe anywhere,” she said.

+Also on Monday afternoon, the National Association for the Advancement of Colored People said in a statement that the arrests represented "another ominous signal on the increasingly dangerous environment for African-Americans."

+"The Starbucks situation provides dangerous insight regarding the failure of our nation to take implicit bias seriously," the NAACP said.

-On Sunday, demonstrators carried megaphones and signs that said phrases like, “Too Little Too Latte,” and confronted the employees behind the register, according to NBC Philadelphia.
+On Sunday, demonstrators carried megaphones and signs with phrases like “Too Little Too Latte” and confronted the employees behind the register, according to NBC Philadelphia.

-The two black men, whose identities were not been released, were arrested Thursday after a Starbucks employee called 911 because they were sitting inside the café and allegedly refused to leave.

-Philadelphia Police Commissioner Richard Ross, who is black, said the men hadn't purchased anything and refused to leave, which led to the arrest.
-The men were eventually let go after about eight hours in police custody — Starbucks did not press any charges.
+Philadelphia Police Commissioner Richard Ross, who is black, said Saturday that the men hadn't purchased anything and refused to leave, which led to the arrest.
+The men were eventually let go after about eight hours in police custody; Starbucks did not press any charges.

 Michelle Saahene, who witnessed the incident, told NBC News on Sunday that after the men were not permitted to use the bathroom because they had not purchased anything, they sat at a table silently while using their phones as they waited for a friend.